meshcloud/meshcloud-docs/docs/meshstack.index.md

 ## Operations

 meshcloud will typically operate your meshStack installation as a [managed service](./meshstack.managed-service.md) for you.
 As a managed service, all configuration and validation is done by meshcloud.
-Nonetheless, we make references to configuration options in the documentation so that operators get a better understanding of meshStack's capabilities.
+Nonetheless, we make references to configuration options in the documentation so that Platform Operators get a better understanding of meshStack's capabilities.
 The configuration references also simplify examples and communicate the exact parameters that may need to be supplied by platform operators (e.g. Service Principal credentials).

 ### Configuration